Multistatic Radar Performance in the Presence of Distributed Wireless Synchronization: Simulation Results

 The standard deviations of the CFO errors and clock error are shown in the Fig.~\ref{fig:time_freq_sync_performance}.
 The maximum Doppler shift in the synchronization links is considered to be 0.1~Hz, arising from environmental disturbances.
 The performance plots show the clock error in nanoseconds (ns), with higher errors observed for followers farther from the leader and lower errors for those closer to it, indicating that higher SNR yields smaller clock errors.
 Increasing the $B_{\mathrm{sync}}$ further reduces the clock error.
 The CFO errors are primarily influenced by Doppler shifts and diffuse multi-path components in the environment.
 As multi-path severity increases, the likelihood of one or both tones experiencing deep fades also rises.
-Lower delay spreads correspond to higher coherence bandwidths; hence, higher CFO errors are observed for delay spreads exceeding 100~ns.
+Lower delay spreads correspond to higher coherence bandwidths.
+Hence, higher CFO errors are observed for delay spreads exceeding 100~ns.

 Fig.~\ref{fig:perf_comparison} compares the MSR performance under ideal conditions and with synchronization offsets introduced by the integrated synchronization technique.
 The PEB (position error bound) and VEB (velocity error bound) are obtained from \eqref{eq:CRLB_x_p}, computed as the square root of the first three and the next three diagonal terms, respectively, with target locations and velocities uniformly drawn from the ranges in Table~\ref{tab:table_target_sync}.
 Performance improves with increasing $B_{\mathrm{sync}}$ used for delay estimation, while stronger diffuse multi-path (increasing delay spread $\tau_{rms}$) degrade accuracy.
 As synchronization-link performance improves, the MSR approaches the ideal case.
-The PEB is also compared with that of the monostatic radar~\cite{923295}.
+The PEB is also compared with that of the monostatic radar~\cite{923295} (equipped with antenna array of \(3 \times 3 \times 3\) antenna array, resulting in total of 27 antenna) for fair comparison.
 The VEB remains unaffected by the synchronization bandwidth, as it is only influenced by the CFO errors resulting from frequency synchronization.

 Clock errors propagate into TOA measurements, degrading target position estimation, while CFO errors translate into FOA measurements, reducing velocity accuracy.
 The plots confirm these effects, showing that increased synchronization errors directly deteriorate PEB and VEB.
 Improving delay estimation in the synchronization links enhances clock offset correction, allowing the MSR to approach ideal performance.
 Delay estimation accuracy increases with higher radar altitudes (stronger LOS) and greater transmit power, whereas frequency synchronization is primarily limited by maximum Doppler shifts and diffuse multi-path, both of which can be mitigated by increasing radar height.
 Under strong LOS conditions, a Doppler difference of 1~Hz between two followers results in a CFO error of approximately 240~Hz at a 2.4~GHz carrier (PLL factor of 240 for a 10 MHz reference input to PLL).